-Read this post to know about the causes, types, symptoms, diagnosis, treatment, and prevention of intellectual disability in children and tips for parents and teachers to manage children with intellectual disabilities.
+This post talks about the types, causes, symptoms, diagnosis, treatment, and prevention of intellectual disability in children.
+Read on as we also provide tips for parents and teachers on effectively managing the condition.

 How Common Are Intellectual Disabilities?